-Faith binds us to our Creator, to whom an infinite debt is owed for life, as a child to his or her parents.
-The felicitous response is gratitude.
+Faith binds us to our Creator, to whom an infinite debt is owed for life.
+Like children with their parents, we spontaneously respond with gratitude.
 Existence is permeated with gratitude.
 Since the dawn of creation, to be is to be grateful, as one creature after another leapt into being in praise of God (Genesis 1).

 The grateful Samaritan, restored to wholeness, received shalom in faith and thanksgiving.